 Quarter Horse created a lovely spot on Bristol Street, the roastery sharing the space with a large, open café (which features in its own Coffee Spot), Originally, this was behind a waist-high counter, which meant that the roastery was visible from pretty much every part of the building, but a major remodelling during the enforced COVID-19 shutdown saw the roastery enclosed in its own room.
 The roastery is still going strong, with the roaster, a 15 kg Giesen (which has been the mainstay of the operation since it opened in 2015), visible through a window in the wall dividing the roastery from the café.

 You can read more of my thoughts after the gallery.

 Quarter Horse Coffee Roasters occupies a double unit on Birmingham’s Bristol Street, 10-minutes’ walk south of the centre.
-The two parts of the business occupy either side of the unit, each with its own front door.
-On the right as you enter, the coffee shop, while on the left, the roastery.
-However, with the dividing wall knocked through, the interior feels like a single space, only the separate doors hinting at the original configuration.
+The two parts of the business occupy their own unit, each with its own front door, the café on the right, the roastery on the left.
+These days the roastery is enclosed by a wall which doesn’t quite reach the (admittedly very high) ceiling.

 |88-90 BRISTOL STREET • BIRMINGHAM • B5 7AH|

 |Wednesday||08:00 – 18:00||Food||Breakfast, Lunch, Sandwiches, Cake|